jcasbin/shiro-casbin/README.md

 **2.Enable annotation interception**

-You need to enable annotation interception in Shiro's configuration file.As for annotation startup classes, please use the ShiroAdvisor, like this:
+You need to enable annotation interception in Shiro's configuration file.
+As for annotation startup classes, please use the ShiroAdvisor, like this:

 ```java
 @Configuration